Coul Links is a once-in-a-lifetime opportunity to transform the economy of the Northern Highlands …using private, not government money

 … meaning not only can many of our youngsters stay in the Highlands, but we will also be able to attract new people and families to help “repeople” the area.

-180 jobs in our community is the equivalent of 8,000 jobs in Edinburgh
+400 jobs in Sutherland would be the equivalent of 17,000 jobs in Edinburgh!